In a project scoping meeting this week I realised how much of my knowledge about Agile concepts and techniques has seeped into my DNA.

 - Are we putting the most valuable scope early enough in the project?

 - The detail belongs to those who are going to do the work.
 They are closer to it.
 They have more up to date technical knowledge than me.
 If I step in and start giving detailed instructions I am lowering my teams motivation.
-I am stopping them decide exactly what to do and how to do it.
+I am stopping them deciding exactly what to do and how to do it.
 That autonomy is essential to their motivation.
 Self-choice creates an enthusiasm and a desire to get things right that no amount of pushing from me could ever create.

 Staying at this high level gives me a chance to explore the quality of what is needed, again at the high level.
 In a world of uncertainty it is more useful to identify the criteria by which deliverables will be acceptable than to come up with detailed requirements for quality.

 In my Project scoping meeting we were able to have a useful brain storming session on what good means.
 We looked at factors including:

 - Usefulness – ease of use and how simple to operate the products would be.